 Disclaimer: I am not a doctor.
 This post is not medical advice.
 This is my personal experience about what worked for me and my family.
-I have no way of knowing if essential oils truly helped any of the situations described below.
+What worked for me may not work for you.

 July has not been the best month for our family.
 We’ve had injuries, illness, and homeowner emergencies one after another.
 But one positive that came from this ghastly month is I’ve proven the value of using essential oils – at least to myself and my family.